CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

         - `sampleOutput` string
             - An output message that is checked against the value produced after applying the transform against the `sampleInput`
 - Rollback a sender/receiver schema
-    - Rolls back to the previous version of that schema name, if the rolling back the first version, the file is deleted and the schemaName field is removed from the
+    - Rolls back to the previous version of the provided schema name.
+If rolling back the first version, the file is deleted and the schemaName field is removed from the setting
     - Auth: Prime admins, org admins
     - DELETE
     - `/v1/senders|receivers/{sender|receiverName}/schemas/{transformType}/{*schemaName}`